trevor-moon/matlab-style-guide/README.md

 ### Proposed

-The complete style-guide can be found [here][proposed-style-guide].
+The complete style guide can be found [here][proposed-style-guide].

 > I did not want to bore with all the details upfront :)